Jebus this took a while to get out. And even with the extra time I still couldn't get all the data I wanted. 🤦♂️

-This is not supposed to be an end all be all report, but a sample to see if Godot is growing and by how much.
-That's why I'm using Itch an Youtube as the main pointers.
+This is not supposed to be an end-all be-all report, but a sample to see if Godot is growing and by how much.
+That's why I'm using Itch and Youtube as the main pointers.

 I REALLY wanted the Twitter data.
 Specifically how much the #godotengine hashtag had been used between January and March.
 But god dammit Twitter is a pain in the ass when it comes to Data.
 I'm going to have to make a custom scraper just for that.